Intended US withdrawal from the Intermediate-Range Nuclear Forces Treaty (INF Treaty): Security threat to the world

 In an interview with Asian News International (ANI), Adam Ni, a Visiting Fellow at the Strategic and Defence Studies Centre of the Australian National University in Canberra, has argued that: “The key reason for a potential US withdraw would be Washington's view of strategic competition in the Asia-Pacific against China.
 For many years now, US strategists and policymakers have argued that the INF Treaty hinders US military strategy against China in the Asia-Pacific".

-The US seems anxious of not having ground-based missiles in close proximity to China, which could ultimately result into the deployment of such categories of nuclear warheads in Asia once the INF agreement is scraped away.
+The US seems anxious about not having ground-based missiles in close proximity to China, which could ultimately result into the deployment of such categories of nuclear warheads in Asia once the INF Treaty is scraped away.

 The region of South Asia has steadily grown into a hotbed for nuclear dispute, owing to the ongoing territorial conflicts, historical animosities, cross-border terrorism, proxy warfare and growing nuclear arsenals, leading to the creation of a triad of nuclear power neighbours – India, China and Pakistan.
 Nevertheless, the New Delhi-Beijing nuclear relation has never been in imminent peril, unlike the Indo-Pak rivalry, which has been blemished with years of nuclear threats and counterthreats.

-In August 2017, Trump’s administration declared that countries which pursue transactions with Russia’s defence or intelligence sectors would be subject of punitive measures under its castigating Countering America’s Adversaries Through Sanctions Act (CAATSA).
+In August 2017, Trump’s administration declared that countries which pursue transactions with Russia’s defence or intelligence sectors would be subject to punitive measures under its castigating Countering America’s Adversaries Through Sanctions Act (CAATSA).